 - Make the minor adjustments needed to suit your subject’s face, nose and eyes

 And remember, just because you can’t move the sun, doesn’t mean you have no control over the portrait lighting pattern you use.
-Just plan to shoot when the sun is at the best angle for the lighting style you want and move your subject into position.
+Just photograph when the sun is at the best angle for the lighting style you want and move your subject into position.

 Leave a comment